 - 3.8 What can I do to improve the sound quality of my microphone?

 A Quick Buyer’s Guide

-If you are interested in learning more, these basic features of phones microphones might be helpful.
+If you are interested in learning more, these basic features of Iphones microphones might be helpful.

 - Cardioid and Omnidirectional polar pattern Microphones

 - Microphone Windshields

 Cardioid microphones have the highest sensitivity in the front and the lowest at the back.
 This makes it more resistant to feedback and isolates it from background noise.

 A cardioid polar pattern microphone is ideal for Iphone recording loud sound sources or on loud stages.
 However, an omnidirectional polar pattern microphone would be more suitable for recording music conference calls, conversations, or meetings and will pick up much more detail.

 The basic terms are frequency response, frequency range, audible frequencies, and frequency’s relationship to musical notes.
 Understanding how digital audio equipment reproduces and records sound is crucial.